- Search The Registry

 - Street Team Youth Programs

 *Daniel Grafton Hill III was born on this date in 1923.
 He was a Black Canadian sociologist, civil servant, human rights specialist, and Black Canadian historian.

-In 1948, Hill graduated with a BA from Howard University in Washington, DC.
+1948, Hill graduated with a BA from Howard University in Washington, DC.
 While in the capital, he met his future wife, a woman from Oak Park, Illinois.
-In 1950, he moved to Canada to study sociology at the University of Toronto.
-In 1953, he had married Donna Mae Bender (1928-2018), a former Senate staffer and civil rights activist, whom he had met in Washington, DC.
+1950, he moved to Canada to study sociology at the University of Toronto.
+In 1953, he married Donna Mae Bender (1928-2018), a former Senate staffer and civil rights activist whom he had met in Washington, DC.
 They settled in Toronto that year.
 He received an M.A. in 1951 and a Ph.D. in 1960.
-They had three children together, all born in Canada: singer-songwriter Dan Hill, author Lawrence Hill, and poet and novelist Karen Hill.
+They had three children, all born in Canada: singer-songwriter Dan Hill, author Lawrence Hill, and poet and novelist Karen Hill.

-In the early 1950s in Toronto, Donna Hill worked as a human rights activist for the city's Labor Committee for Human Rights.
+In the early 1950s in Toronto, Donna Hill was a human rights activist for the city's Labor Committee for Human Rights.
 She lobbied the Ontario government to enact anti-discrimination legislation.
-She also wrote about Black Canadian history; her A Black Man's Toronto, 1914-1980: The Reminiscences of Harry Gaiery (1980) was published by the Multicultural History Society of Ontario.
+She also wrote about Black Canadian history; the Multicultural History Society of Ontario published her A Black Man's Toronto, 1914-1980: The Reminiscences of Harry Gaiery (1980).

 From 1955 to 1958, Hill was a researcher for the Social Planning Council of Metropolitan Toronto.
 From 1958 to 1960, he was Executive Secretary of the North York Social Planning Council.
 In 1960, he was the assistant director of the Alcoholism and Drug Addiction Research Foundation.
 From 1961 to 1962, he taught in the sociology department at the University of Toronto.
 In 1962, he was the first full-time director of the Ontario Human Rights Commission.